luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 ```

-###  /etc/nginx/conf.d/open.conf
+## 81 port server setting: /etc/nginx/conf.d/open.conf

-This is the configuration file used to render de hiddn service thru Tor.
+This is the configuration file used to render de hidden service thru Tor.

+Here is a point __for improvement__ changing 0.0.0.0 for the dark docker ip address.

+Wiht this i would restrict the ip the incoming request comes from.

 ```
 server {
        # server ip #
        # only allows request comming to this address.
        listen 0.0.0.0:81;

        # virtual server name i.e. domain name #
        server_name www.open.net;